GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: When creating a new View, the "form doesn't exist" warning would display

 = 1.19 on November 14, 2016 =

 * New: __Front-end entry moderation__!
 You can now approve and disapprove entries from the front of a View - [learn how to use front-end entry approval](https://docs.gravityview.co/article/390-entry-approval)